abhishekpatel16/abhishekpatel16/README.md

   - Introduction to Databases
   - Big Data
   - Data Visualization
   - Data Science with Python
-  - Data Analytics in R

 ### 🚀 Aspirations
 I aspire to carve my path as a skilled data scientist, utilizing my knowledge and expertise to contribute innovative solutions in the realm of data-driven decision-making.